Skip to main content

 The Initial Blueprint for Your Safety

-When you start a GLP-1 agonist, the initial monitoring plan is derived directly from the extensive that were required for the drug’s approval.
+When you start a GLP-1 agonist, the initial monitoring plan is derived directly from the extensive clinical trials that were required for the drug’s approval.
 During these studies, thousands of individuals were observed to see how the medication worked and what side effects might occur.
 From this mountain of data, regulators identify the most common and the most serious potential issues, creating a baseline surveillance plan for every person who uses the therapy.

 This initial blueprint typically includes several key areas of focus.
 Your physician will establish a baseline for your health by recording your weight, blood pressure, and key metabolic markers like HbA1c and fasting glucose before you even take the first dose.
 Subsequent monitoring is designed to track both the effectiveness of the therapy and to watch for specific, known risks.